How to calculate london weighting

 The purpose of London weighting is to ensure that employees can afford to live and work in the expensive city of London, where the cost of housing, transport, and other living expenses is generally higher compared to other parts of the UK.
 It helps address the affordability challenge and helps attract and retain skilled workers in the capital.

-See also How to complain about a housing association
+See also How to measure door hinges

 By providing an additional allowance, employers aim to bridge the gap between living costs in London and the rest of the country, making it more feasible for employees to support themselves and maintain a suitable standard of living without experiencing financial difficulties.
 Without London weighting, employees may be less inclined to work in London due to the higher costs associated with living in the city.